-Step 1: Launch Preview, click the “File” menu in the upper-left corner, and select “Open”.
+Step 1.
+Launch Preview, click the “File” menu in the upper-left corner, and select “Open”.
 Then choose the PDF file you want to password protect from its respective save location and click the “Open” button.

-Step 2: After you open the PDF file you want to encrypt, click the “File” menu again, then select “Export” from the resulting drop-down list.
+Step 2.
+After you open the PDF file you want to encrypt, click the “File” menu again, then select “Export” from the resulting drop-down list.
 And a window will pop up for you to name and select a save location for the resulting PDF file.
 Then, check the box directly left of “Encrypt” and enter your desired password in the space provided, verifying the password if prompted.

-Step 3: You can open your newly-modified PDF in Preview to make sure that your PDF is protected.
+Step 3.
+You can open your newly-modified PDF in Preview to make sure that your PDF is protected.
 Once you open the encrypted PDF, a screen similar to the one below should appear, indicating you successfully password protected your PDF document.

 Since Mac OS X has its own built-in encryption software FileVault for users of OS X 10.7 (Lion) or later.
 But there’s no built-in ability to lock individual apps.
 Here Cisdem AppCrypt can help you to lock individual apps.
 Cisdem AppCrypt also allows you to encrypt and protect your PDF files by adding password to the apps which can open PDF files.
 Otherwise, Mail, Safari, Evernote, your favorite photo appliation, iTunes, YouTube, Mac App Store and any other application you use will be protected using Cisdem AppCrypt.
 Below are the guidance for you to encrypt PDF files using this encryption application.
 You can download it to have a try.

-Step one: Install and launch Cisdem AppCrypt on your Mac.
+Step 1.
+Install and launch Cisdem AppCrypt on your Mac.
 And a window will appear to set your desired password, check "I have read and I understand this warning" and click “Submit”.
 And this password will be used to unlock the blocked or encrypted apps, so you must remember the password.

-Step two: Add all your applications like PDF readers which can open PDF files to the block list by clicking “Add App”.
+Step 2.
+Add all your applications like PDF readers which can open PDF files to the block list by clicking the plus icon + under the App Lock tab.
 Every time you open PDF files, Cisdem AppCrypt will ask you for the password to access the encrypted software which will be launched by default.
 Cisdem AppCrypt has a simple interface and you can password protect your PDF files by several clicks.